 However, the platform’s flexibility demands a certain level of process maturity.
 Organizations that implement Smartsheet without clear workflows may find themselves spending excessive time designing and redesigning their systems rather than executing their work.

-However, teams seeking specialized capabilities in resource management or methodology-specific features may need to supplement Smartsheet with additional tools or consider more flexible alternatives like ProofHub for the same ease of management with required customization.
+I have seen teams outgrow Smartsheet while seeking specialized capabilities in resource management or methodology-specific features.
+They either supplement Smartsheet with additional tools or consider more flexible alternatives like ProofHub for the same ease of management with customization.

 Key features